VincentPlassier/VincentPlassier.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a third year PhD candidate at CMAP (Ecole Polytechnique) and Lagrange research center.
-My advisors are [Eric Moulines](https://fr.wikipedia.org/wiki/%C3%89ric_Moulines) and [Alain Durmus](https://alain.perso.math.cnrs.fr/).
+Hello, I just defended my PhD a couple of months ago at Ecole Polytechnique.
+My PhD was conducted at École Polytechnique (CMAP) on a grant from Huawei Technologies (Lagrange Research Center).
+My advisors were [Eric Moulines](https://fr.wikipedia.org/wiki/%C3%89ric_Moulines) and [Alain Durmus](https://alain.perso.math.cnrs.fr/).

 I am currently working on federated Monte Carlo methods with applications to large-scale Bayesian inference.
 More broadly, I am interested in the following topics:
 - Machine learning applications